 Zucchini is a great plant to grow, whether you are an experienced gardener, or a complete beginner.

 Though they do need certain things to do well, and there are a number of mistakes you can make, they are usually a relatively easy and trouble-free addition to a home garden.
+In fact, you could argue they are one of the easiest vegetables to grow in the home garden.

 If you don’t have much space, you’ll be delighted to hear that you can grow them in containers.